Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/schedule_anniversary.md

 title: "Schedule Anniversary"
 ---

-It is with great encouragement that we share with you the talks that have been accepted for the event on 14 and 25 July 2021.
+It is with great encouragement that we share with you the talks that have been accepted for the event on 14 and 25 July 2021.<br>

+The schedule will be posted later, for the moment we share with you the accepted talks and their abstracts.<br>

 <div id="schedule_anniversary"></div>
 <script>
 var author = [
+"Lia Yeh",
 "Alberto Maldonado Romo",
 "Kevin Jofroit Joven Noriega",
 "Victor Onofre and F. Rojas",